cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_03_ads_app_and_db_networkpolicy.md

 ## Scope

-Increase security and establish a network policy for ads DB
+Increase security and establish a network policy for ads DB and enable TLS (https) for the ingress.

 kubectl apply -f ads-db-networkpolicy.yaml